 Paragraph 22 of the Contracts Rights Renewal Adjudication Scheme ("the CRRA Scheme") provides that every 3 months (or as otherwise agreed with Ofcom) the Adjudicator shall make a written Periodic Report to Ofcom and the Office of Fair Trading ("OFT"), which subsequently merged with the Competition Commission ("CC") to become the Competition and Markets Authority ("CMA").
-This is the Periodic Report for the period April-September 2024.
-This Report and the Annual Report (published in April) are made available to the public.
+This is the Annual Report for the fiscal period up to the end of March 2025.
+The Annual Report and the Report published in October each year are made available to the public.